johnantonn/covid-whisperer/README.md

 ## Python script to retrieve news articles using News API
 The script will retrieve a number of articles from the [News API](https://newsapi.org/) and store them to an *Elasticsearch* cloud instance.
 Make sure you have *Python 3* and *pip* installed and follow the steps below:
  - Install the dependencies listed in the requirements.txt file inside the *server* directory using `pip install` command
- - Set the variable required variables inside *.env* file
+ - Set up the required variables inside the *.env* file
  - Execute the *get_news_api.py* script

 ## Server
 Node.js and npm are required.
 After installing these dependencies, clone the repo locally and follow the steps below:
  - Go to *server* directory and install the server's dependencies using `npm i`
- - Set up the *.env* file
+ - Set up the required variables inside the *.env* file
  - Spin up the server using `npm start` for production mode or `npm run dev` for development mode.

 ## News Platform UI